Shu-AFK/Datatransmission/README.md

 - `move_startup`: This command runs the host executable on startup.
 Usage: `move_startup`.

 - `remove_startup`: This command reverts the previous command.
 Usage: `remove_startup`.

+- `check_startup`: This command checks if the exe file gets started on startup.
+Usage: `check_startup`.

 - `run`: This command runs executables and .bat scripts.
 Usage: `run script.bat`.